th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 - `476.
 SurrenderToEnemies`
 - Use this on an NPC to cause all creatures within a 10-metre radius to stop
-- what they are doing and sets the NPC's enemies within this range to be
+- what they [ARE](GFF-File-Format#are-area) doing and sets the NPC's enemies within this range to be
 - neutral towards the NPC.
 If this command is run on a PC or an object that is
 - not a creature, nothing will happen.